riyaadh47/hilary/_events/god-in-the-modern-world.md

 ---
-title: God in the modern world
+title: God in the modern world 2
-short-date: 25/FEB
+short-date: 02/JAN
+debate: God in the Modern World
+event-date: Wednesday, February 25 at 15:02
 ---
 # God in the modern world